vincenzomadaghiele/genetic-MAAL/README.md

 The `else` library for PD is used for GUI objects in PD, it can be installed by typing `else` in the deken externals manager (`Help -> find externals`) and clicking on `install`.

-## Offline ALL
+## Offline MAAL

 Open a terminal.
-Configure the settings of the looper by modifying a configuration file like `config.json` in this repository; set the audiofile to be used for the offline ALL in the python script.
+Configure the settings of the looper by modifying a configuration file like `00_offline_MAAL/config.json` in this repository; set the audiofile to be used for the offline ALL in the python script.
 Then run:
 ```
-python3 offlineALL.py --SOUNDFILE_FILEPATH <path/to/soundfile.wav> --CONFIG_FILEPAHT <path/to/configfile.json> --OUTPUT_DIR_PATH <path/to/outputdir>
+python3 00_offline_MAAL/offlineMAAL.py --SOUNDFILE_FILEPATH <path/to/soundfile.wav> --CONFIG_FILEPAHT <path/to/configfile.json> --OUTPUT_DIR_PATH <path/to/outputdir>
 ```
 This will generate a the corresponding audiotracks and visualizations in a new folder with the same name as the soudfile in `<path/to/outputdir>`.